g-URL/Tail-Chaser-Phaser-3/README.md

 ```

 2. Setup a local web server.
 To run the game locally, you will need to setup a local web server and adjust the root/directory from the default to your Git directory.
 I used [XAMPP](https://www.apachefriends.org/index.html).
-For other options or additional information the Phaser 3 [Getting Started](https://phaser.io/tutorials/getting-started-phaser3/part2) tutorial is very helpful.
+For other options or additional information the [Getting Started with Phaser 3](https://phaser.io/tutorials/getting-started-phaser3/part2) tutorial is very helpful.

 3. Using XAMPP, configure the httpd.conf file.
 ```